-Otherwise, the sauce and the ingredients are mostly authentic.
+Otherwise, the sauces and the ingredients are mostly authentic.
 They have amazing tofu!
-We recommend trying their Banh Cuon, these wonderful flat(ish) noodles that are hard to find in other Toronto Vietnamese restaurants.
+We recommend trying their Banh Cuon — these wonderful flat-ish noodles are hard to find in other Toronto Vietnamese restaurants.

-The decor is also (hilariously) authentically Vietnamese — a mismatch of tables and chairs and tarps grafted onto someone’s home.
-This isn’t the kind of place you would take your date to, but it is fine ingredients at a fair price and fast.
-If I were working nearby, I would choose them for my lunch take-out.
+The decor is also hilariously authentically Vietnamese: it is a mismatch of tables and chairs and tarps grafted onto someone’s home.
+Que Ling isn’t the kind of place you would take your date to, but it offers fine ingredients at a fair price.
+If I were working nearby, I would eat there several times a week for my lunch take-out.